sunvodz/local-food-app/README.md

+# Local Food Nodes
+Local Food Nodes connects local food producers to local food consumers as well as strengthening those relationships that already exist.
+We enable direct transactions, resilient communities and regain control over what we eat and how it is produced.
+A desire to make food local again.

+# Local Food App
+Local Food App is a React Native app that lets you browser and order products, manage your orders and pay your yearly membership.

+# Development notes

 If .env is not updaring run npm start with --reset-cache or add to start command in package.json.

-For local dev change oauth callback endpoint (if ngrok)
+For local dev change oauth callback endpoint (if using ngrok)

 # Todo
 * Reset password functionality